S. Scott Ferebee Jr.: Life and career

 Ferebee joined the American Institute of Architects in 1952 as a member of the North Carolina chapter and served as chapter president in 1964.
 During the 1960s many North Carolina architects were concerned by the high number of NCSU architecture graduates who left the state and in 1965, Ferebee's successor, Leslie N. Boney Jr., appointed him to chair a committee to explore the establishment of a second state architecture school in North Carolina.
 This committee lobbied the UNC System to establish such a program at the University of North Carolina at Charlotte, which was done in 1971.
 Ferebee served as the AIA South Atlantic regional director from 1968 to 1971 before being elected first vice president/president-elect for the year 1972 and president for the year 1973.
 As president Ferebee oversaw the completion of the AIA Headquarters and advocated for the better inclusion of women and people of color in the architectural profession.
 In 1972 he led a three-week cultural exchange delegation to the Soviet Union and in 1973 led a similar delegation to Poland.

 In 1972 Ferebee was an AIA delegate to the International Union of Architects (UIA) congress at Varna.
 His good reputation with foreign architects led to his election in 1975 to the council of the UIA, a position which he held for six years.
 During the same period, he was chair of the AIA international relations committee.
 He served as an AIA delegate to every UIA congress until 1993.
 He was chancellor of the College of Fellows for the year 1988, and in 1996 led a successful effort to set Charlotte as the location for the 2002 AIA convention.

 Ferebee was elected a Fellow of the AIA in 1968 and after his presidency was elected to honorary membership in the Royal Architectural Institute of Canada and the Society of Architects of Mexico.
 In 1992 he was awarded an honorary Doctor of Fine Arts by the University of North Carolina at Charlotte and was awarded the Wautauga Medal of North Carolina State University and admitted to the Order of the Long Leaf Pine in 2001.

 Personal life

 Ferebee was married in 1945 to Mary Elizabeth Cooper, an army nurse who had tended to him during his recovery.
 They had three children and lived in the suburban Montibello neighborhood of Charlotte.
-Ferebee died November 19, 2016, in Charlotte at the age of 95 after a decade in a nursing home.
+Ferebee died November 19, 2016, in Charlotte at the age of 95.